-The Evolution of SEO: Understanding the Myths and Embracing the Basics
+The Evolution of SEO: Understanding the Myths and Embracing the SEO Basics

 One of the most common complaints that I have heard during my interactions with business owners, freelancers and commercial entrepreneurs is the challenge of keeping up with SEO practices.
 In simple terms, these professionals feel that staying on top of Search Engine Optimisation is too difficult and limits their ability to maintain this aspect of their business.
 In fact, most people state that the ever-changing nature of the SEO is the reason why they are overwhelmed, intimidated and uninformed.
 Unfortunately, this mindset is not only present in people without actual SEO skills of experience.
 Even seasoned veterans have at one point felt that the landscape of SEO changes too much.